Alpha-VLLM/Lumina-DiMOO/README.md

 @article{xin2025dmllm,
-  title={dMLLM-TTS: Self-Verified and Efficient Test-Time Scaling for Diffusion Multi-Modal Large Language Models}, author={Xin,Yi and Luo, Siqi and Qin, Qi and Chen, Haoxing and Zhu, Kaiwen and Zhang, Zhiwei and He, Yangfan and Zhang, Rongchao and Bai, Jinbin and Cao, Shuo and others}, journal={arXiv preprint arXiv:2512.19433}, year={2025}
+  title={dMLLM-TTS: Self-Verified and Efficient Test-Time Scaling for Diffusion Multi-Modal Large Language Models}, author={Xin, Yi and Luo, Siqi and Qin, Qi and Chen, Haoxing and Zhu, Kaiwen and Zhang, Zhiwei and He, Yangfan and Zhang, Rongchao and Bai, Jinbin and Cao, Shuo and others}, journal={arXiv preprint arXiv:2512.19433}, year={2025}
 }